Defining B2B Marketing Channels & Strategies—How To Sell...

 No worries, download the PDF version now and enjoy your reading later...Download PDF

-The increasing digitalization of B2B sales has spurred many wholesalers to move their catalogs online.
-But while B2B websites have adopted the features and functionality of ecommerce websites geared toward consumers, it’s important that your wholesale site also addresses the unique needs of B2B buyers.
+The increasing growth of B2B ecommerce has spurred many wholesalers to move their catalogs online.
+But while B2B websites have adopted the features and functionality of ecommerce websites geared toward consumers, it’s important that your wholesale site - and the wholesale ecommerce platform it’s built on - also address the unique needs of B2B buyers.

-Whether you’re building an online wholesale store for the first time or are refining your existing site to make it more effective, this article will give you an overview of the state of modern wholesale and guide you through the elements necessary to create a thriving wholesale ecommerce website.
+Whether you’re building an online wholesale store for the first time or are refining your existing site to make it more effective, this article will give you an overview of the state of modern B2B sales and guide you through the elements necessary to create a thriving wholesale ecommerce website.

 Wholesale ecommerce is a sales model where one business uses digital channels to sell products, in bulk quantities and at a significant discount, to another business.
 The buying business then sells those products on their own website at a higher price, typically to general end consumers.
-For instance, a wholesale consumer packaged goods company might sell snacks, toiletries, and other items to grocery stores or pharmacies.
+For instance, a wholesale B2B ecommerce company offering consumer packaged goods might sell snacks, toiletries, and other items to grocery stores or pharmacies.

-In addition to traditional wholesale methods, wholesale ecommerce allows businesses to leverage online commerce features to streamline their sales, marketing, and distribution.
+In addition to traditional wholesale methods, wholesale ecommerce allows businesses to leverage online B2B ecommerce features to streamline their sales, marketing, and distribution.

 Wholesale ecommerce is a type of B2B ecommerce business model.
 The most common wholesale ecommerce model is one where a manufacturer or producer sells products to a retailer.
 However, online wholesalers may also sell to other wholesalers or to sellers who occupy an intermediary space between a manufacturer and distributor in the supply chain.
 It’s also becoming more common for online wholesalers to sell directly to end consumers by adding a DTC channel to their business.